ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 Suppose that the OS has loaded the contents of an executable file into RAM.
 This file contains both instructions and data of the program.
 Examples of data are text strings, box-drawing characters, predefined constants, etc.

-Program instructions are called [**machine code**](https://en.wikipedia.org/wiki/Machine_code).
-The processor executes them one by one.
+Program instructions are written in [**machine code**](https://en.wikipedia.org/wiki/Machine_code).
+This code consists of commands that processor performs one by one.
 A single instruction is an elementary operation on the data from the CPU registers.

 The CPU has logical blocks for executing each type of instruction.
 The available blocks determine the operations that the CPU can perform.
 If the processor does not have an appropriate logical block to accomplish a specific instruction, it combines several blocks to do this job.
 The execution takes more clock cycles in this case.

 When the OS has loaded the program instructions and its data into RAM, it allocates the CPU time slots for that.
 The program becomes a [**computing process**](https://en.wikipedia.org/wiki/Process_(computing)) or process since this moment.
 The process means the running program and the resources it uses.
 Examples of the resources are memory area and OS objects.

 How do the program instructions look like?
 You can see them using the special program for reading and editing executable files.
 Such a program is called [**hex editor**](https://en.wikipedia.org/wiki/Hex_editor).
-The editor represents the program's machine code in [**hexadecimal numeral system**](https://en.wikipedia.org/wiki/Hexadecimal).
+The editor represents the program's machine instructions in [**hexadecimal numeral system**](https://en.wikipedia.org/wiki/Hexadecimal).
 The actual contents of the executable file is [**binary code**](https://en.wikipedia.org/wiki/Binary_code).
 This code is a sequence of zeros and ones.
 The CPU receives program instructions and data in this format.
 The hex editor makes them easy to read for humans.

 There are advanced programs to read machine code.
 They are called [**disassemblers**](https://en.wikipedia.org/wiki/Disassembler).
-These programs guess how the program instructions look like in terms of the CPU commands.
+Disassembler translates the program instructions into [**assembly language**](https://en.wikipedia.org/wiki/Assembly_language).
+This language is more convenient for a human to read.
 You can get a better representation of the program using the disassembler than the hex editor.

 If you take a specific number, it looks different in various numeral systems.
 The numeral system determines the symbols and their order to write a number.
 For example, binary allows 0 and 1 symbols only.